Interactive Social Tutoring System for Social Skills Training with Elementary Students

 Co-Principal Investigator: James Thomas (North Carolina State University)

 Purpose: Relatively little is known about how interactive software technology can be used to enhance students' social skills and/or peer relations.
-This project will extend prior work to fully develop an innovative computer-based interactive social tutoring system (ISTS) for elementary students experiencing social-behavioral problems at school.
-The ISTS software will provide a safe, private, social learning environment through which students will engage in tailored, interactive exercises to learn and practice social skills that parallel those taught through an existing evidence-based small group social skills training intervention (SSGRIN).
+This project extended prior work to fully develop an innovative computer-based interactive social tutoring system (ISTS) for elementary students experiencing social-behavioral problems at school.
+The ISTS software is intended to provide a safe, private, social learning environment through which students can engage in tailored, interactive exercises to learn and practice social skills that parallel those taught through an existing evidence-based small group social skills training intervention (SSGRIN).

-Project Activities: Researchers will develop an interactive social tutoring system (ISTS) intended to complement an existing evidence-based small group social skills training intervention (SSGRIN).
-To ensure the ISTS for SSGRIN software operates as intended, the research team will engage in a systematic iterative process to create and refine program modules.
-To assess feasibility of implementation within an educational delivery setting, the ISTS intervention software and provider manual will be tested with the intended school providers of the intervention.
-In order to gather evidence addressing the promise of this new intervention for generating beneficial outcomes, researchers will conduct a pilot test comparing student outcomes achieved through typical SSGRIN implementation with those achieved when SSGRIN implementation is enhanced through the ISTS.
+Project Activities: Researchers developed an interactive social tutoring system (ISTS) that incorporates strategies and content from an existing evidence-based small group social skills training intervention (SSGRIN).
+To ensure the ISTS for SSGRIN software operates as intended, the research team engaged in a systematic iterative process to create and refine program modules.
+In order to gather evidence addressing the promise of this new intervention for generating beneficial outcomes, researchers conducted a pilot test in which children were randomly assigned to complete the ISTS for SSGRIN program at home or to a wait-list control group.

 Products: Products include a fully developed interactive software technology to enhance social skills and peer relations for elementary students experiencing social-behavioral problems at school.
-Description of the intervention and evidence of its promise to enhance student outcomes will be shared in peer reviewed publications.
+Descriptions of the intervention and evidence of its promise to enhance student outcomes have been shared in peer reviewed publications.

 Setting: The study will take place in North Carolina.

-Population: The sample includes 186 3rd through 5th grade students who have been identified as experiencing social difficulties.
-Sixty of these students will participate in development activities, 126 students will participate in the pilot testing for feasibility and promise, and 60 student support staff (e.g., guidance counselors, school psychologists) will also participate in the study.
+Population: The sample included 149 3rd through 5th grade students (ages 7-12) who were identified as experiencing social difficulties.
+Thirty-seven of these students participated in development activities, and 112 students participated in the home-based pilot testing for feasibility and promise.
+In addition, 25 student support staff (e.g., guidance counselors, school psychologists) also participated in the study.

-Intervention: The ISTS for SSGRIN intervention package will include interactive software for students, a provider manual, and web-based professional development and implementation support tools for school providers.
-Through the ISTS online implementation center (OIC), school providers will be able to access educational resources including online professional training for continuing education credit, resource lists, and implementation tips.
-The ISTS software will provide a safe, private, social learning environment through which students will engage in tailored, interactive exercises to learn and practice social skills that parallel those taught through an existing evidence-based small group social skills training intervention (SSGRIN).
-In addition to enhancing students' social literacy, interactions with the ISTS will be tracked by the software so school providers can document a student's progress made towards specific measureable social goals.
+Intervention: The ISTS for SSGRIN intervention package includes interactive software for students, a provider manual, and web-based professional development and implementation support tools for school providers.
+The ISTS software provides a safe, private, social learning environment through which students can engage in tailored, interactive exercises to learn and practice social skills that parallel those taught through an existing evidence-based small group social skills training intervention (SSGRIN).
+In addition to enhancing students' social literacy, interactions with the ISTS are tracked by the software so school providers can document a student's progress made towards specific measureable social goals.

-Research Design and Methods: The full set of ISTS for SSGRIN intervention materials will be created during the project's first two years.
-To ensure the ISTS software operates as intended, development will proceed through a systematic iterative "development-revision-testing" process for creating and refining modules with 3rd – 5th graders.
-To assess feasibility of implementation in an educational delivery setting, intervention materials will also be tested with intended school providers.
-In Year 3, a pilot test will be conducted to determine the promise of SSGRIN enhanced with the ISTS.
-Students in 3rd to 5th grade who are experiencing a broad array of social difficulties (e.g., social withdrawal, peer rejection, bullying) will be identified by their teachers, and then randomly assigned to either participate in the SSGRIN small group intervention only or to complete weekly ISTS for SSGRIN assignments for enhanced learning and practice opportunities in addition to their participation in the SSGRIN small groups.
+Research Design and Methods: The full set of ISTS for SSGRIN intervention materials were created during the project's first two years.
+To ensure the ISTS software operated as intended, development proceeded through a systematic iterative "development-revision-testing" process for creating and refining modules with 3rd – 5th graders.
+To assess feasibility of implementation in an educational delivery setting, intervention materials were tested with intended school providers.
+In Years 3 and 4, two pilot tests were conducted to determine the promise of SSGRIN enhanced with the ISTS.
+Students in 3rd to 5th grade who are experiencing a broad array of social difficulties (e.g., social withdrawal, peer rejection, bullying) were identified by their teachers, and then randomly assigned to play the ISTS for SSGRIN weekly or to a no treatment, wait list control group.

-Key Measures: Teacher- and student-report measures will be collected before and after participation in the intervention to assess the following student outcomes: (a) social skill development, (b) positive and negative student behaviors, (c) school engagement, (d) academic performance, and (e) intervention engagement and satisfaction.
-Data from school providers will be used to examine implementation fidelity, intervention processes, and feasibility, quality, and use of the ISTS.
-Measures such as the Social Skills Improvement Rating Scale (SSRS) and the Behavior Assessment System for Children (BASC-2) will be used.
+Key Measures: Teacher- and student-report measures were collected before and after participation in the intervention to assess the following student outcomes: (a) social skill development, (b) positive and negative student behaviors, and (e) intervention engagement and satisfaction.
+Data from school providers were used to examine feasibility and acceptability of the ISTS.
+Measures such as the Social Skills Improvement Rating Scale (SSRS) and the Behavior Assessment System for Children (BASC-2) were used.

-Data Analytic Strategy: Descriptive (means, frequencies, correlations) statistics will be calculated to examine evaluation and satisfaction ratings as well as software usage data (e.g., time spent on software, number of user errors).
-Researchers will use multivariate analyses of variance to examine the magnitude and direction of change as a function of the intervention condition (typical vs. ISTS enhanced).
+Data Analytic Strategy: Descriptive (means, frequencies, correlations) statistics were calculated to examine evaluation and satisfaction ratings as well as software usage data (e.g., time spent on software, number of user errors).
+Researchers used multivariate analyses of variance to examine the magnitude and direction of change as a function of condition (treatment vs. control).

 Journal article, monograph, or newsletter